The Promise of Capitalism Has Failed But You Can Still Win

 Team owners exist because the players believe there is no other way for their sports leagues to exist and for them to earn millions.

-Players believe there is no other way because the team owners make sure and need them to.
-Because of this, they accept ever-shrinking portions of the overall profits.
+Players believe there is no alternative because the team owners ensure it and need them to.
+They accept ever-shrinking portions of the overall profits as a result.

-They don’t realize they are talented and have all of the power, and the powers that be like it that way.
+They don’t realize they are the talent and have all of the power, and the powers that be like it that way.

-The promise of capitalism has failed because the same goes for the masses.
-They believe they need the small minority of bosses and business owners to exist and achieve happiness despite them having all of the power.
+The promise of capitalism has failed because it has failed for the masses.
+They believe that the small minority of bosses and business owners must exist and achieve happiness, despite holding all the power.

-This is why they accept ever-shrinking pieces of the profits pie.
+This is why they are willing to accept ever-shrinking shares of the profits pie.
 The belief that Capitalism is the only way is entrenched in their minds.

 The bosses, business owners, and corporations need the masses, not the other way around.
-They exist solely because of demand.
-The masses create that demand but don’t share fairly in the rewards.
+The bosses, business owners, and corporations exist solely because of demand.
+The masses create that demand but don’t fairly share in the rewards.

 .